chenaoxuan/UsfUtils/README.md

 # UsfUtils
 English</a> | <a href="README_CN.md">简体中文</a>

-This is an **open source universal tool package/code base** named **Useful Utilities**(UsfUtils, usfutils) for Deep Learning, Machine Learning, and other Python projects.
+This is an open-source universal toolkit for **Deep Learning, Machine Learning**, and other Python projects.

-## 🚩Features?
+## 🚩Features
-- The project started on November 16, 2023 and aims to implement functions such as **log management**, **configuration management**, and **file/directory management**.
+- Aiming to provide frequently-used functions mainly about **log management**, **configuration management**, and **file/directory management**
-- The project only **relies on native Python** and does not require any other third-party packages.
+- To help researchers and engineers avoid wasteful duplication of effort.
-- Some modules of the project refer to practical libraries such as [BasicSR](https://github.com/XPixelGroup/BasicSR.git) and [omegaconf](https://github.com/omry/omegaconf.git), removing redundant functions and retaining only common core modules.
+- Rely solely on native Python and does not depend on any other third-party package
 ## 🚀What's New?
-- 2023.11.17 Add basic log management functions: initialize logger, manage multi-process logs
+- 2023.11.17 Add basic log management functions: initialize logger and manage multi-process logs
-- 2023.11.16 Add basic directory management functions: create, rename, scan
+- 2023.11.16 Add basic directory management functions: create, rename, and scan
 - 2023.11.16 Initialization

 ## 💻How to Install?
 Environmental requirements: Python 3.x

-You can use the command:
+It is suggested to install it via the following command:
 ```shell
 pip install usfutils
 ```